 A per-client rebilling table

 Let's make it concrete.
-Say you rebill clients at a flat $0.018/segment — a common GHL agency markup that's still cheaper than what clients pay on platform-native SMS.
+Say you rebill clients at a flat $0.035/segment — a common GHL agency markup, and one that still clears Standard-tier cost with real margin left over.
 Here's your margin per client at each cost tier, per 1,000 segments sent:

-Same resale price, four different margin outcomes.
-A client sending 25,000 segments a month is worth $127.50/mo in margin to you if you're stuck on Starter cost, and $215.00/mo if your pooled volume has you on Pro.
-Identical client, identical price — $87.50 difference, purely from which tier your account sits on.
+Same resale price, three different margin outcomes.
+A client sending 25,000 segments a month is worth $262.50/mo in margin to you if you're stuck on Standard cost, and $362.50/mo if your pooled volume has you on Growth.
+Identical client, identical price — $100.00 difference, purely from which tier your account sits on.

 This is the mechanic behind the broader rebilling picture I laid out in how GHL agencies actually make margin reselling SMS.
 Tiers are the lever most agencies leave unpulled.